Why do research?

 Under the guidance of an MCB faculty sponsor, undergraduates in the MCB major may have the opportunity to work in a laboratory to gain valuable experience in scientific research.
 Interested students must take the initiative to make such arrangements.

 Getting credit for research

 Students may receive academic credit for their work by enrolling in an independent study course: MCB 99/199 or MCB H196.
-Enrollment applications are due in the UAO by the fifth week of each semester.
+Enrollment applications are due in the UAO by the add/drop deadline of each semester.
 Departmental Honors are awarded to students who excel in both research and academics.
 See information about the MCB Honors program, with deadlines and requirements here.

 Finding funding for your research

 There are a variety of ways to support your research.
 We recommend you attend a workshop at the Office of Undergraduate Research, or look for funding opportunities at their website, or the scholarships website.